Here Are 50 of the Best African Foods From Across the Continent

 Ndole & Plantains

 Ndole is Cameroon's most popular dish, prepared using spinach, bitter leaf and stewed nuts.
 As our reader Ngum says, if you can't get to Douala to try it, some of the best versions of the dish can be found in Cameroonian restaurants in Paris.

 "It's the most popular but NOT our national dish as foreigners often think.
 We don't have one!"—Ngum

 Who doesn't like samosas?
-The deep fried meat or vegetable pastry pairs well with any meal and is a delightful snack on it's own.
+A common snack across East and Southern Africa, this deep fried meat or vegetable pastry pairs well with any meal and is a delightful snack on it's own.

 Country: Nigeria, Niger, Ghana, Cameroon